Koobi Fora Faculty & Staff

 Emmanuel K. Ndiema

-Senior Research Scientist and Head of Archaeology, National Museums of Kenya
+Senior Research Scientist and Head of Department of Earth and Natural Sciences, National Museums of Kenya

 Emmanuel K Ndiema is an archaeologist who has worked in the Turkana Basin for more than 19 years.
 His fieldwork in East Turkana has been focused on investigating human cultural responses to climatic variability during the last 10,000 years.
 He is particularly interested in the subsistence and land use patterns among pastoralist communities